karstenkoehler/semantic-segmentation-master-thesis/README.md

 # Semantic Segmentation of Land Use
+The full text together with a short presentation is available in [this release](https://github.com/SchiffFlieger/semantic-segmentation-master-thesis/releases/tag/v255).

 ### Abstract
 The automated identification of emergency landing fields is a complex challenge which requires to process huge quantities of information.
 This thesis explores the use of convolutional neural networks to perform a classification of land use through semantic segmentation to support the identification process.